• USD

 Meals: Breakfast

-A short ferry ride, departing from the V&A Waterfront, carries passengers across Table Bay.
-On arrival, guests join a guided tour of the prison buildings, including Nelson Mandela’s cell, where he was incarcerated for eighteen years.
+Departing from the V&A Waterfront, the ferry carries passengers to the island, where guests join a guided tour of the prison buildings, including Nelson Mandela’s cell, where he was incarcerated for eighteen years.
 The excursion lasts about four hours, after which you’ll return to Cape Town by ferry.
 First on the afternoon agenda is a visit to the Castle of Good Hope, an early colonial fort that houses a period museum.
-Nearby, District Six—established in 1867—was a mixed community of freed slaves, merchants, artisans, laborers, and immigrants.
-Your museum tour offers insight into its history before returning to your overnight accommodations in the late afternoon.
+Nearby, the District Six Museum offers insight into this once-vibrant neighborhood, established in 1867, whose diverse community was forcibly removed under apartheid.
+You return to your overnight accommodations in the late afternoon.

 Meals: Breakfast